-This list brings together what I think are this year’s best ways to create online content easily and quickly.
+This mid-year list brings together what I think are this year’s best ways to create online content easily and quickly.
 These web tools are excellent ways for English Language Learners, and others who might not be very tech-savvy, to have a good experience working with technology.

 In order to make it on this list, web tools must be: